Air consists of nitrogen. Revolutionary change in air composition

 Nitrogen

-Fishing industry - oxygenation of reservoirs.
+Fishing industry - saturation of water bodies with oxygen.

 Argon